Banking & Insurance

 Successful deployment of Visual IVR at Crédit Agricole Nord de France by DialOnce

 Laurent Graziani, Director of the Customer Relationship Center for the Retail Market at Crédit Agricole Nord de France (CANDF), shares the circumstances that led to the deployment of the DialOnce Visual IVR.
+He provides an overview of the solution: from its implementation, the results achieved, and the prospects for 2021.

 I'm Laurent Graziani, head of the customer relations center for the retail market at Crédit Agricole Nord de France.
 I manage a team of 60 people on site in Lambersart, and we have a second site in Arras for pro and agris customers.
 Around a hundred people work on remote customer relations.